top of page

 Three smiling women in scarves stand together.
 Text: "FREE EBOOK: HOW TO KEEP YOUR COOL.
 Ayurveda for Menses to Menopause.
 GET MY COPY."

-The Ayurvedic Clock: Daily Rhythms of Vata, Pitta, and Kapha
+The Ayurvedic Clock: Daily Dosha Cycles of Vata, Pitta, and Kapha

 Times the Doshas Rule the Day: Aligning Your Daily Routine with Ayurveda